 If you apply a pre-population parameter to a multiple choice or selection list question, you must ensure that the pre-populated answer matches one of the answer options exactly (including spelling, punctuation, capitalisation and spacing).

-If you do not provide a pre-populated answer in exactly the right format, BOS cannot match the answer to the question and any affected respondents will not be able to access the survey.
+If you do not provide a pre-populated answer in exactly the right format, online surveys cannot match the answer to the question and any affected respondents will not be able to access the survey.

 Care should be taken when constructing these questions, and complicated answer options containing unusual capitalisation or punctuation marks should be avoided.